UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 logging-kibana                    1          1         1         config
 ```

-In this example, the `logging-kibana` pod depends on the `logging-es-data-master` pod so it's good practice to also scale this down during the expansion of the persistent volume for `logging-es-data-master`.
+In this example, the `logging-kibana` pod depends on the `logging-es-data-master` pod so it's good practice to also scale this down during the expansion of the persistent volume for `logging-es-data-master`:

 ```
 $ for i in $(oc get dc | awk 'NR>1 {print $1}') ; do oc scale --replicas=0 dc $i; done